RishabhSharma333/SortVisuals/README.md

-# SortVisuals
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+# Sort Visuals

-This project is all about practicing your concepts of sorting.
+#### This project is all about practicing and hence visualizing various sorting algorithms.It is a single page Web App

 It allows you to drag and drop numbers from list(s) so as to get help in visualizations and practicing at the same time.